f-baig/pp-final/README.md

 4. Commit "add queries to a sequence, then filter out one's in edges_set": 0.04361992 s

+5-7 builds on Commit 3
-5. Builds on Commit 3, Commit "allocate size of edges_set to save time from rehashing": 0.03022596 s
+5. Commit "allocate size of edges_set to save time from rehashing": 0.03022596 s

-6. Builds on Commit 3, Commit "parallelized edges_set construction in hopes of improving cache hits": 0.0355912 s
+6. Commit "parallelized edges_set construction in hopes of improving cache hits": 0.0355912 s

+7. Commit "Tried doing parlay::tabulate instead of parlay::for to work on cache": 0.03203454 s